 - Once you are in General Settings, scroll towards the bottom.
 You will see a section titled ‘Credentials’.

 - Ensure you are running your site in test mode.
-The box next to ‘Live Mode’ should be left unchecked to trial test transactions.
+The box next to ‘Live Mode’ should be left unchecked to do test mode transactions.

 - Copy your test Stripe Publishable Key from your account and paste it into the Test Stripe Publishable Key field.

 - Complete the same for your Test Stripe Secret Key.
-Copy it from your Stripe account and paste it into the required field in the settings.
-Ensure you paste the secret key and publishable key into the correct field.
+Copy it from your Stripe account and paste it into the required fields in the settings menu.
+Ensure you paste the secret key and publishable key into the correct fields.

 - Save the changes you have made.
 You will now be able to complete a test transaction on your website.